-Virtually, the waveforms generated under both, partial shaded and full irradiance, conditions only show decrease in amplitude but no additional ripple distortion.
-To test the same theory, FFT analysis of both the waveforms again measured.
+Virtually, the waveforms generated under both, partial shaded and full irradiance conditions only show decrease in amplitude but no additional ripple distortion.
+To test the same theory, FFT analysis of both the waveforms were measured again.

 Figure 20.
 THD of load current for single-level central inverter with partial shaded setup